Behaviour

 -

-All incidents of Bullying will be investigated and recorded on an incident form by the Manager.
+All incidents of Bullying will be investigated and recorded on file by the Manager.